Benjamin Clementine: And I Have Been

 And I Have Been is Clementine's third studio album, announced on 30 August 2022, and released on 28 October 2022.
 "And I Have Been was conceived during COVID," Clementine said in a statement.
 "Like everyone, I was also confronted with a lot of lessons, complications and epiphanies to do with sharing my path with someone special.
-‘Part One’ is just setting the scene, it's the tip of the iceberg which sets the scene for ‘Part Two’, which goes deeper.
-And I Have Been was recorded primarily in the summer of 2020 in Clementine's home in Ojai, California before additional recording at Metropolis Studios, London, Love Electric, London and RAK Studios, London.
-In an Instagram post about And I Have Been shared earlier this year, Clementine said: "It's my pleasure to share these few new songs with you.
+‘Part One’ is just setting the scene, it's the tip of the iceberg which sets the scene for ‘Part Two’, which goes deeper."
+And I Have Been was recorded primarily in the summer of 2020 in Clementine's home in Ojai, California, before additional recording at Metropolis Studios, London; Love Electric, London; and RAK Studios, London.
+In an Instagram post about And I Have Been in 2022, Clementine said: "It's my pleasure to share these few new songs with you.
 Indeed, this is not an album or my third album because that's all recorded and will be released possibly early next year.
 But these songs I share right now have been nagging me for the past few years and some times you’ve got to get rid to let road.
 Take or add whatever you feel."
 All tracks were written and produced by Benjamin Clementine.
 A 'Part Two' is set to follow in early 2023, with Clementine hinting that he plans to retire from music thereafter to pursue other interests.